 Agile organizations need to release products and feature updates at regular intervals.
 Establishing regular release and sprint schedules promotes the rhythm of the business.

 Each sprint--a time boxed iteration of constant duration between two and four weeks—includes planning, executing, delivering value, reflecting, and engaging in continuous improvement.

 All teams manage their work within the set sprint cadence.
-Teams provide input into the length of sprint that works best for them.
+The team provides input into the length of sprint that works best for them.

-Teams choose the Agile methods that work for them, Scrum, Kanban, or a mix of both.
-Teams also take ownership of starting and acting on their own set of continuous improvement practices.
+The team chooses the Agile methods that work for them, Scrum, Kanban, or a mix of both.
+The team also takes ownership of starting and acting on their own set of continuous improvement practices.

 It's possible for some teams to execute in shorter sprints.
 For example, if an organization sets a 2-week sprint cadence, some teams may choose to operate in 1-week sprints, while still aligning with the organizational schedule.

 Just as sprints bring a natural rhythm to the flow of work, so too do regular communications.
 By setting expectations for the types of communications they want to see to stay aligned and how often they occur, organizations naturally create alignment across teams and the enterprise.